Projects (international)

 • Integrated water management

-• International river basin management
+• International catchment management

-• Strengthening water boards and municipalities
+• Strengthening water authorities and municipalities

-• Improvement of treatment plants
+• Improving treatment plants

 • Urban drainage and flood prevention